“I FOUND THAT MY DREAM

-I went for the first time to Venice 7 years ago.
-I thought her no different from any other city, except that she was, most impractically, on water.
+I went for the first time to Venice 8 years ago.
+I thought it no different from any other city, except that it was, rather impractically, on water.
 I took a few photos, ate some gelato, caught a train to Vienna.

-2 years later, in the footsteps of John Ruskin, I returned to Venice to read his work in the presence of the very buildings by which he wished to instruct us.
+3 years later, in the footsteps of John Ruskin, I returned to Venice to read his work in front of the very buildings by which he wished to instruct us.

-On my first morning I tip-toed into a frigid church, book in hand, and that was that.
-He was right, utterly.
-It was all there as plain as day, if only you knew HOW to see.
+My first morning there, I tip-toed into a frigid church, book in hand, and that was that.
+It was all there as plain as day—if only I knew HOW to see.

 I was dumbfounded for a month: COULD EACH & EVERY STONE OF VENICE MEAN SO MUCH?